I’ve tried peloton meditations and I love it. (I did them on the go, at the office, and even on the Delta flight.)

 This means the more often we practice breathing, the more things that stress us out aren’t seen and felt as stressful and out of control.

 Among the dozens of breathing scientific papers, I’ve found fascinating research about breathing and its health use in the Indo-Tibetan traditions.

-The studies have shown that breathing (pranayama) can rapidly bring the mind to the present moment, reduce stress, and it’s an effective way to treat depression, anxiety, post-traumatic stress disorder (Brown 2009)
+Richard P. Brown, MD, an associate clinical professor of Psychiatry at Columbia University, says “breathing (pranayama) can rapidly bring the mind to the present moment, reduce stress, and it’s an effective way to treat depression, anxiety, and post-traumatic stress disorder.”